Volley Week logo

 3rd RoundOlympiacos (GRE) / Guaguas Las Palmas (ESP)End of November 2025Winner Group Stage

 Levski Sofia's path is not easy, but it is entirely realistic.
-Mursa Osijek is a team without serious European experience, while Greek Olympiacos or Spanish Guaguas would be the big challenge to reach the group stage.
+Mursa Osijek is a team without serious European experience, while Greek Olympiacos or Spanish Guaguas would be the big challenge to enter the group stage.